hmlongco/RequestBuilder/README.md

 sessionManager.mocks?.mock(path: "/", data: UserResultType(results: []))

 ```
-Execute the above mock code and now when our original `list()` service function is called it will receive a list containing empty data.
+Add the above mock to the list and the next time our original user `list()` service function is called it will receive a list containing empty data.
 You could also accomplish the same thing by passing in the raw JSON and use just let the regular decoding process do its work.
 ```swift
 session.mocks?.mock(path: "/", json: "{ \"results\": [] }")
 ```